Best Camera for Product Photography

 The camera has great low light performance thanks to its ISO range of up to 32000.
 Noise management for the low light shooting is well handled by the A7R IV and results in great low light performance.

 Fortunately, the Sony A7R IV also has a great set of functions for video recording.
 It shoots full 4K at 30p along with a fantastic digital audio recording system.
 What’s more, the brilliant touch tracking and eye tracking works seamlessly while recording video.

 For a camera that is not marketed as a video camera, this is truly delivering some of the best video recording capability on the market.

 A camera system of this complexity requires a menu interface that has a natural flow and is easy to master.
 Unfortunately, the menu system on the Sony does not have such an organic flow of options and it will take some time to understand the system let alone set it up.

 However, once you have established confidence with the camera, you can utilise custom button and menu settings to streamline your workflow.

-In product photography, you will then be able to grab your camera and go straight to a set of custom or prefered settings with ease.
+In product photography, you will then be able to grab your camera and go straight to a set of custom or preferred settings with ease.
 As a result, your processes will become simpler to action and complete.